China–European Union relations: Human rights

 On 6 October 2020, a group of 39 countries, including most of the EU member states, issued a statement denouncing the Chinese government for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.

 In December 2020, France said it will oppose the proposed Comprehensive Agreement on Investment between China and the European Union over the use of forced labour of Uyghurs.
 In January 2021, France's junior minister for trade Franck Riester said that France "will sign, the European Union will sign [the investment agreement] with the provision noted in the text, which is to make sustained and continuous efforts for ratification" of an International Labour Organization convention banning forced labour.

 On 30 March 2022, the Human Rights Watch urged that European Union leaders should announce specific policy responses to the Chinese government's atrocity crimes.
 A virtual summit between the EU and China was scheduled for 1 April.
 The European Parliament has been a staunch critic of the Chinese government's crackdown and has repeatedly denounced its abuses.

 The daughter of Ilham Tohti, an advocate for China's Uyghur minority who is currently serving a life sentence in China, accepted the 2019 Sakharov Prize for Freedom of Thought on behalf of her imprisoned father.

 On 9 June 2022, the European Parliament adopted a motion condemning measures taken against the Uyghur community in China, stating that "credible evidence about birth prevention measures and the separation of Uyghur children from their families amount to crimes against humanity and represent a serious risk of genocide" and calling on authorities "to cease all government-sponsored programmes of forced labour and mass forced sterilisation and to put an immediate end to any measures aimed at preventing births in the Uyghur population, including forced abortions or sanctions for birth control violations".

 European Commission President Ursula von der Leyen and French President Emmanuel Macron raised the issue of human rights in China during their visit to China in April 2023, amid growing international criticism of China's repression of ethnic minorities, political dissidents, and civil society activists.
 They expressed their concerns over the situation in Xinjiang, where the Chinese government has detained an estimated one million Uyghurs and other Turkic Muslims in internment camps, subjected them to forced labor and surveillance.

+On 27 June 2026, 151 Tibetan groups called on the foreign ministers of 14 countries and the EU to oppose China’s Ethnic Unity and Progress Law.
+Lawmakers in Estonia, Latvia, and Lithuania also pushed for a Europe-wide condemnation of the measure.
+They said the law could further weaken the language, culture, and religious traditions of ethnic minorities and urged governments to act before it took effect on 1 July 2026.

+On 17 September 2026, the European Parliament passed a resolution condemning the deterioration of freedoms in Hong Kong and the arrest of several pro-democracy figures while calling for sanctions on certain officials in Hong Kong and mainland China.